mesosphere/dcos-docs-site/pages/services/minio/0.1.0/configuration/Notification-Service/index.md

 ### Configure

-This notification target supports two formats: namespace and access.
+This notification target supports two formats: `namespace` and `access`.

 To enable the Elasticsearch notification service, provide the following configurations through the DC/OS web interface.